Maui Nō Ka ʻOi Magazine

 *Note on Hawaiian language and proper spelling:

 In Maui Nō Ka ʻOi’s print edition, we include the okina and kahako marks used in proper spelling of Hawaiian words.
-Due to compatibility issues with some web browsers and search engines, we may omit them on this site.
+Due to compatibility issues with some web browsers and search engines, we may omit them on this website.